wuzhujushi/news-log-analysis/README.md

 ## Run it
 * Open the file `news-log-analysis.py` with terminal.
 In the window, put the cmd "python news-log-analysis.py", then you will see the output of the program.

 ## Edit it
+* Open the file `news-log-analysis.py`.
-* Open file with IDLE.
+* Open the file `Example-of-output.txt` with notepad or other unformatted editor.

 ## create view
 * create view errors to count the nums of requests lead to errors